cran/this.path/README.md

 ## Description

-**this.path** aims to provide a mechanism for retrieving the path of an R script within itself without needing to explicitly write its path elsewhere.
-Additionally, it provides a mechanism for a script to refer to files relative to its directory, independent of working directory.
+`package:this.path` provides a mechanism to retrieve the path of an R script within itself without the explicit need to write its path elsewhere.

 ## Installation